 But what if a criminal or a malicious hacker manages to get hold of personal or company details?

-The move to digital services is opening up opportunities for organized gangs to acquire personal and corporate identities, and use this information to steal from the public purse.
+In my blog How vulnerable are governments to cyber crime?
+I discuss how the move to digital services is opening up opportunities for organized gangs to acquire personal and corporate identities, and use this information to steal from the public purse.
 Any interaction that involves a transfer of money will be on criminals’ radar, like tax, VAT/GST and benefits.

 This is a serious and growing threat, so in this blog I outline five recommendations for tightening up government’s digital defenses: